GUN PERMIT APPLICATIONS

 An applicant may be ineligible for a permit on any of several grounds specified in law, such as when he or she is under a court restraining or protective order.
 In addition to the specific grounds, an applicant may be disqualified on grounds that he or she is not a “suitable” person to get a permit.
 Courts have acknowledged that permit-issuing officials have discretion in determining suitability.
-In asking an applicant to indicate whether he or she has ever been under a restraining or protective order, DESPP would seem to be exercising such discretion.
+In asking an applicant to indicate whether he or she has ever been under a restraining or protective order, DESPP would seem to be exercising this discretion.
 DESPP could conceivably conclude, for example, that a person who was the subject of a restraining order 10 or 20 years ago may be a suitable person.
-But one who has been the subject of multiple orders in recent years shows a propensity for violence and, though not under an order at the time of an application, he or she may not be a suitable person.
+But it could also conclude that one who has been the subject of multiple orders in recent years shows a propensity for violence and, though not under an order at the time of an application, may not be a suitable person.

 With minor exceptions, anyone intending to carry handguns in Connecticut must successfully complete handgun safety and use training approved by the DESPP commissioner and get a gun permit.
 Illegal aliens and anyone under age 21 are ineligible for a permit, as is anyone:

 1. discharged from custody in the preceding 20 years after a finding of not guilty of a crime by reason of mental disease or defect;

 2. confined by the probate court to a mental hospital in the 60 months before applying for a permit;

 3. voluntarily admitted on or after October 1, 2013 to a hospital for people with psychiatric disabilities within the past six months and not solely for being an alcohol- or drug-dependent person;

 4. convicted as a delinquent for a serious juvenile offense;

 5. subject to a gun seizure order issued after notice and a hearing;